ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

     lcd.update()
 ```

-The video shows this script running:
+This video shows this script running:
 {% include /util/youtube-embed.html youtube_video_id="b2LZpY1qbKE" %}

 ## Example 2 - Following an object

-This example uses a EV3 with Pixy camera, two LargeMotors and a TouchSensor.
+This example uses an EV3 with Pixy camera, two LargeMotors and a TouchSensor.
 The robot follows the object with signature SIG1.
 To stop the program the
 user has to press the TouchSensor.

 This example uses a simple implementation for a PID-controller.
 The example
 works very well, but fine tuning of the PID-constants can make the robot
 react and move smoother.